lewagon/dotfiles/ruby/01-Programming-basics/03-Age-in-days/README.md

 ## Tips & Resources
 * You may want to use the [Date class](http://www.ruby-doc.org/stdlib-2.1.1/libdoc/date/rdoc/Date.html), that we load in our file with the line `require 'date'`
 * Use the interactive ruby console (IRB) to make "live" experiments.
 Especially to test the type of objects that tested methods return.
-* To read a user input from the terminal you should use <a href="http://www.ruby-doc.org/docs/Tutorial/part_02/user_input.html" target="_blank">gets</a>.
-You will also need to <a href="http://ruby-doc.org/core-2.0.0/String.html#method-i-chomp" target="_blank">chomp</a> the resulting string, and convert it to integer.
+* To read a user input from the terminal you should use [gets](http://www.ruby-doc.org/docs/Tutorial/part_02/user_input.html).
+You will also need to [chomp](http://ruby-doc.org/core-2.0.0/String.html#method-i-chomp) the resulting string, and convert it to integer.
 * As you see from code canvas, ruby uses the `puts` method to output values on the terminal.